 Such a history could not but leave an important artistic and architectural heritage.
-A short tour of the town can begin with the central Piazza del Popolo, with its fourteenth century church of San Domenico, rich with works of art such as a fresco of St. Anselmo, attributed by Longhi and Berenson to Masolino da Panicale, and a sepulchral monument by Donatello.
+A short tour of the town can begin with the central Piazza del Popolo, with its fourteenth century Church of San Domenico, rich with works of art such as a fresco of St. Anselmo.
+It was attributed by Longhi and Berenson to Masolino da Panicale.
+An other main object is a sepulchral monument by Donatello.

 Lastly, continuing towards the ruined Porta di Poggighisi (Poggighisi Gate), from where Francesco Ferrucci conquered the city in 1530, is the Church of Santa Caterina, altered in the 15th century and housing the skeleton of St. Boniface the martyr, and the sixteenth century Palazzo Migliorati, home today of the Accademia degli Euteleti, where the funeral mask of Napoleon is kept.